-2.7 Property Plant and equipment
+2.8 Property Plant and equipment

-Property, plant and equipment (PP&E) is carried at cost less accumulated depreciation and impairment.
-Heritage assets are not recognized in the financial statements, but appropriate disclosure is made in the notes to the financial statements.
+Property, Plant and Equipment (PP&E) is measured at cost less accumulated depreciation and impairment.
+Heritage assets are not recognized in the Financial Statements, but appropriate disclosure is made in the notes to the Financial Statements as applicable.